delight-im/PHP-Auth/README.md

             $keyUriAndSecret = $auth->prepareTwoFactorViaTotp('Example.com');

             // To do: encode the key URI '$keyUriAndSecret[0]' as a QR code (preferably on the client side) and display the QR code to the user
-            // and
-            // To do: additionally, show the secret string '$keyUriAndSecret[1]' to the user as a fallback for manual input }
+            //   and, additionally, show the secret string '$keyUriAndSecret[1]' to the user as a fallback for manual input }
         else {
             echo 'Please re-confirm your correct password';